pajamaclaws21/rpi-12864-lcd/README.md

 ```

 ### New functions
-They are not present on the original code.
-They aren't so complicated, but are handy.
+Not present in the original Czech code; added by ftzi.
 ```
 drawGenericLine(fromX, fromY, toX, toY, style = 1, use_memPlot = 0)
    Draws a line from and to the specified coordinates.
 Based on this code: http://itsaboutcs.blogspot.com.br/2015/04/bresenhams-line-drawing-algorithm.html